helenaohlsen/property-ctrl/README.md

 ![plot](img/api_doc1.png)

 ## Running the Tests
+For this, installing pytest is necessary:

+`pip install pytest`

-The unit tests can simply be run by switching into the project directory and running: `pytest`.
+The unit tests can simply be run by switching into the project directory and running:

+`pytest`

 ### Notes
 - Pagination is supported on endpoints that return lists of objects.